Fireworks explosion rocked Lagos Island on Wednesday

 THE DEVELOPMENT OF THE STORY:

-It was gathered that trouble started when a locked-up shop under one of the three buildings stocked with fireworks popularly called 'bangers' suddenly exploded and went up in flames.
+was gathered that trouble started when a locked-up shop under one of

 The building is said to be located on Oko Awo Street in the popular Jankara area of Lagos, close to King Ado Secondary School.